Apple Watch alternatives: the best options beyond Apple’s ecosystem

 There’s no one single Apple Watch alternative that’ll fit everyone’s needs.
 With that in mind, I’ve created a simple recommendation guide that can help you decide between the aforementioned devices based on use case:

 - Best for a watch-like experience.
-If you’re set on a watch-based fitness tracker, you’ll probably want to go for the Withings ScanWatch 2.
-Its analog-and-smartwatch hybrid design looks casual yet still offers a wealth of health-related insights.
+If you’re set on a watch-based fitness tracker, you’ll probably want to go for Withings ScanWatch 2.
+Its analog-and-smartwatch hybrid design looks casual, yet still offers a wealth of wellness-related insights.

 How to choose the best Apple Watch alternative for your needs